business owners Archives - CFO Centre Australia

 • Always review your gross and net margins against previous periods

-• Understand customer profitability for each customer and their behaviours
+• Understand customer profitability and their behaviours

-• Eliminate discounting if possible
+• Minimise discounting if possible

-• Implement and review a mark-up policy – this will ensure that you are in line with the policy
+• Implement and review a mark-up policy

 • Analyse sales on a regular basis.